North America In-flight Catering Services Market Analysis by Mordor Intelligence

 Recent Industry Developments

-- June 2025: dnata entered into a multi-year agreement with Aer Lingus at Nashville International Airport (BNA) in the United States.
-Under this partnership, dnata will deliver inflight catering services for the Irish flag carrier’s four weekly flights to Dublin Airport (DUB), supplying approximately 40,000 meals annually.
+- June 2025: dnata entered into a multi-year agreement with Aer Lingus at Nashville International Airport (BNA) in the US.
+Under this partnership, dnata will deliver in-flight catering services for the Irish flag carrier’s four weekly flights to Dublin Airport (DUB), supplying approximately 40,000 meals annually.

-- April 2025: LSG Sky Chefs renewed its catering contract with United Airlines (United) for a three-year term.
-The agreement encompasses 10 existing locations in the United States and Germany, as well as one new location in Incheon, South Korea.
+- April 2025: LSG Sky Chefs renewed its catering contract with United Airlines for a three-year term.
+The agreement encompasses 10 existing locations in the US and Germany, as well as one new location in Incheon, South Korea.

 North America In-flight Catering Services Market Report Scope

 This report examines the North America in-flight catering services market, focusing on the preparation, supply, and onboard service of food and beverages for passengers traveling on commercial airlines.
 The market encompasses meals, snacks, bakery products, confectionery, and beverages produced by specialized airline catering providers and distributed through airline service systems for both domestic and international routes.
-The analysis encompasses catering services provided to full-service and low-cost carriers, taking into account shifting passenger preferences, evolving airline service models, and trends in traffic recovery across the region.
+The analysis encompasses catering services for FSCs and LCCs, accounting for shifting passenger preferences, evolving airline service models, and regional traffic recovery trends.

 | Meals |